 - Your Health is Our Priority

 - Communication that is honest and open

 Work with us to remedy your aches and pains with corrective chiropractic care.
 We at Creekside Chiropractic specialize in Chiropractic BioPhysics (CBP), a non-intrusive chiropractic treatment.
-Call and schedule today for a Free Exam and Consultation (801) 256-6675 today!
+Call to schedule an Exam and Consultation (801) 256-6675 today!

 One of the most commonly occurring issues related to spinal health in modern society has become poor posture and hyperkyphosis.
 Ironically, it’s one of the conditions which is most often ignored by individuals who have back pain, usually because they have lived with the condition for several years and don’t really often about it.

 Someone who does become aware of it might realize one day that they have begun to hunch over, that their clothes may be fitting differently, or that they seem to be getting shorter.
 The friends and family members around you may also be suggesting that you stand up straight or sit up straight more frequently, as it becomes apparent to them.